 Planned Parenthood: Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of people worldwide.
 Planned Parenthood Federation of America, Inc. is a registered 501(c)(3) nonprofit.
 With or without insurance, anyone can always come to Planned Parenthood for their health care.

 Radical Latina: A Bruja Feminista writing about healing, love, and collective freedom.

 The Representation Project: TRP is a leading global non-profit organization dedicated to ensuring all humans achieve their full potential, unencumbered by limiting gender norms.
 They use documentary films, education, and activism to shift the public’s attitudes and behavior around gender in order to transform culture.

 Rewriting the Narrative: A blog spot dedicated to highlighting the stories of women, girls, and non-binary persons with disabilities around the globe.
 Here’s to rewriting the narrative, one story at a time!

-The United State of Women: The United State of Women is a national organization dedicated to convening, connecting, and amplifying voices in the fight for full gender equity.
+The United State of Women (USOW): The United State of Women is a national organization dedicated to convening, connecting, and amplifying voices in the fight for full gender equity.
 We are a community for all women, gender nonconforming people, and allies who believe in full gender equity and want to work collectively to achieve it.